What is TPS | Who can apply | How to apply | Work permit | Travel permit | Other protection | Find help | Information in Tigrigna ትግርኛ

 Work permits are available to people with TPS and are known as an Employment Authorization Document (EAD).
 It shows employers that you are allowed to work in the USA.

-You can apply for a work permit by filing Form I-765, Request for Employment Authorization with USCIS.
+You can apply for work authorization by filing Form I-765.
 It is recommended you apply for a work permit at the same time you apply for TPS.
 Filing both forms together may help you get EAD faster.
 You can also apply later.

 Travel permit